Salem Five Bank — Providing full-service financial services including banking, mortgage lending, loans, insurance and investments.

 Advantages of Escrow Accounts

-Budgeting and bill payment will be simpler because you do not have to think about setting aside money to make your annual or semi-annual property tax and homeowner's insurance payments.
-Depending on where you live and your lender, your escrow account may pay interest on the account balance.
-Do escrow accounts earn interest?
-Yes, the interest rate on your escrow account might be higher than market rates on other types of personal deposit accounts, benefiting you over time.
+• Depending on where you live and your lender, your escrow account may pay interest on the account balance.
+The interest rate on your escrow account might be higher than market rates on other types of personal deposit accounts.

 Disadvantages of Escrow Accounts

-When closing on your home mortgage, you will typically need to come up with more money to establish the buffer of two months payments in your escrow account.
-Your monthly mortgage payment is larger when you have to make a payment into an escrow account in addition to your regular principal and interest payment.
-The bank gets to hold your money, rather than you retaining control and having the money available to make investments.
+• When closing on your home mortgage, you will typically need to come up with more money to establish the buffer of two months payments in your escrow account.
+That amount could be larger, depending on when your property tax and homeowner's insurance payments are due.